-Niumalu is known for a series of pu'u along the high ridge forming the south side of Nāwiliwili Bay and stretching back to Hä'upu.
-Kalanipu'u j'7790ftbelcationIliblocate brightb above the entrance to the harbor, translates literally as "the royal hill."
+Niumalu is known for a series of pu'u along the high ridge forming the south side of Nāwiliwili Bay and stretching back to Hā'upu.
+Kalanipu'u (779 ft elevation), located right above the entrance to the harbor, translates literally as "the royal hill."
 Traditionally, it is known as a pu'u kāhea ("calling hill") from which the locations and movements of fish were monitored.
-Furtdertmaukahjupttdehri gelhistKepah eotj 1167bftbele2ation llan bHökünui j1608bftbele2ation1.b 3ukuihethal.hj1974lltranslate the latter literally as "large star," but nui can also mean "supreme"
+Further mauka (up the ridge) is Kepaweo (1167 ft elevation) and Hōkūnui (1608 ft elevation).
+Pukui et al. (1974) translated the latter literally as "large star," but nui can also mean "supreme" or "greatest."

-Pukui et al.'s (1974) entry for Hulë'ia refershtdebrea erhtolHulä'ia, escriPe bashanbol bnameb Pukui et al. s.
-(1974) entry for Hufe'in refersindered ernoritual al., escrire instanton hameb for Hufe'is Stream, which drains into Nawliwilli Bay.
+Pukui et al.'s (1974) entry for Hulē'ia refers the reader to Hulā'ia, described as an old name for Hulē'ia Stream, which drains into Nāwiliwili Bay.
 The authors (p.
-53) prozi edidisi hionalis intriguing information regarding the literal translation of Hūla'ia: "pushed through (Kama-qua'a ravished Pele here)."
-A survey map of the boundaries of Niumalu Ahupua'a from the middle 1979 centuryly(Cdingbetbal.b1973:10Kb epictsbabstream between Nawliwilli and Hulb'ia Streams identified as "Walkonui Stream."
+53) provide this additional intriguing information regarding the literal translation of Hūla'ia: "pushed through (Kama-pua'a ravished Pele here)."
+A survey map of the boundaries of Niumalu Ahupua'a from the middle 19th century (Ching et al. 1973:102) depicts a stream between Nāwiliwili and Hulē'ia Streams identified as "Waikonui Stream."
 Pukui and Elbert (1986) define waikō as "water with a very strong current."
 This stream is today named Pu'ali on current USGS maps.
-Tdebroa b eltabriddeb Hulbe'ia rizerbisl.
-Similes long and in the ahupua'a of Haristhib dichisthte ahupua'a south of Niumalu.Har'iküditerally translates as, "speak abruptly or sharp break."b
+The broad delta of the Hulē'ia river is 1.5 miles long and in the ahupua'a of Ha'ikū which is the ahupua'a south of Niumalu.
+Ha'ikū literally translates as, "speak abruptly or sharp break."

-Hanamā'uluhas been translated as "tired (as from walking) bay." which may be relate btob Hanama\ututnas been transtated as "tired (as from walking) bay," which may be relate too mo'olelohan b'olelo no eauhBrouttdeebingybeoplebothdishjaec.b\tayDabistdebsoudtera\taynosta ahupua\ of the Puna District and literally translates as, 'to hold back'.
-An interesting feature of the landscape in this are as is "Ha\upu peak blderi gelsbassociate hi tirdsecerable tlefknohn b'idelo no'eau about observing and predicting weather phenomena in and around Näwiliwili (see Peloh IHA\uputranslates literally as "recollection," and Pkula it al. (1974) also suggest it may Pehame tforhab emi4god named Pöhaku4o-Kaua'i, also known asHioaryHtea.
-Bi'debgreathnati2eb
+Hanamā'ulu has been translated as "tired (as from walking) bay," which may be related to mo'olelo and 'olelo no'eau about the stingy people of this place.
+Kīpū is the southern-most ahupua'a of the Puna District and literally translates as, "to hold back".
+An interesting feature of the landscape in this area is "Hā'upu peak.
+The ridge is associated with several well-known 'olelo no'eau about observing and predicting weather phenomena in and around Nāwiliwili (see below).
+Hā'upu translates literally as "tecollection," and Pukui et al. (1974) also suggest it may be named for a demi-god named Pohaku-o-Kaua'i, also known as Hoary Head.
+The great native

-Cultural Impact Assessment for the Kaua'i Community College Re esignationInfl/IPanIDistrictBrojectUM Nāwiliwili, Niumalu, and Ha'ikū Ahupua'a, Līhu'e DistrictUKaua'i Island.b
+Cultural Impact Assessment for the Kaua'i Community College Redesignation of Urban District Project, Näwiliwili, Niumalu, and Ha'ikū Ahupua'a, Līhu'e District, Kaua'i Island.
+TMK: [4]-3-4-007-001, [4]-3-4-007-002, [4]-3-4-007-003, and [4]-3-4-007-006

-TMK:[64]-84440074001 [64]-8444007400K[64]-84440074003 [6n 64]-84440074006b

-Hawaiian historian Samuel Kamakau (1961) identified ${\bf H\ddot{a}^{}upu}$ as a Kaua'i chief sent by Ka'umuali'i to placate Kamehameha I on O'ahu.
+Hawaiian historian Samuel Kamakau (1961) identified Hā'upu as a Kaua'i chief sent by Ka'umuali'i to placate Kamehameha I on O'ahu.

-Lithu'e, literally translated as "cold chill", became the modern political name for the traditional moku of Puna.
-Historical documents suggest the name Lithu'e was first applied to this area by Kalikowa (Governor of Kauat'i) in the 1830s, perhaps after Kalikowav's upcountry residence on the island.
-On the other hand, Nathaniel Emerson's translation of the famous oil cycle of Hi'slaka and Pele mentions Lithu'e with the other main place names of this israe.
-It is also well known that Lithu'e was a traditional settlement area near the current Schofield Barracks on O'ahu.
+Līhu'e, literally translated as "cold chill", became the modern political name for the traditional moku of Puna.
+Historical documents suggest the name Līhu'e was first applied to this area by Kaikioewa (Governor of Kaua'i) in the 1830s, perhaps after Kaikioewa's upcountry residence on the island.
+On the other hand, Nathaniel Emerson's translation of the famous oli cycle of Hi'iaka and Pele mentions Līhu'e with the other main place names of this area.
+It is also well known that Līhu'e was a traditional settlement area near the current Schofield Barracks on O'ahu.